wgslr/getting-started/README.md

 For each scenario navigate to a scenario directory and `run_onedata.sh` script from there.
 Onedata services depend on each other.
 Respect the order of running services and always wait for a message confirming that the service has successfully started.

 `run_onedata.sh` runs in a foreground.
-To run more complex scenarios, you will need multiple terminal widnows or terminal multiplexers such as [screen](https://www.gnu.org/software/screen/manual/screen.html) or [tmux](https://tmux.github.io/).
+To run more complex scenarios, you will need multiple terminal windows or terminal multiplexers such as [screen](https://www.gnu.org/software/screen/manual/screen.html) or [tmux](https://tmux.github.io/).

-After completing each scenario you are encoruged to test you installation according to [these instructions](#testing).
+After completing each scenario, you are encouraged to test your installation according to [these instructions](#testing).

 ## Scenarios
 <a name="s10"></a>
 ### Scenario 1.0

-In this scenario you will run a demo of single noded pre-configured oneprovider instance that will connect your oneprovider to [onedata.org](onedata.org) zone.
-All the configuration is placed in the `docker-compose-oneprovider.yml` file and oneprovider will be automaticaly installed according to it.
+In this scenario you will run a demo of single nodded pre-configured oneprovider instance that will connect your oneprovider to [onedata.org](onedata.org) zone.
+All the configuration is placed in the `docker-compose-oneprovider.yml` file and oneprovider will be automatically installed according to it.

 You will require a machine with a public ip address and a number of [open ports](#ports) to communicate with [onedata.org](onedata.org).